Q. How much is the cost for fitting of contact lenses?

 Q. How do I make an appointment?

-A. You may call the student health center central appointment line at 831-459-5142 or 831-459-2389 or you may stop by the Student Health Center during clinic hours.
-Additionally you may come by the Optometry Clinic on Tuesdays to make an appointment.
+A. You may call the student health center central appointment line at 831-459-2398 you may stop by the Student Health Center during clinic hours.

 Q. Who is eligible to use the Optometry Clinic services at the Student Health Center?